-Martin Mende (PhD, Arizona State University) is a Professor of Marketing at Florida State University.
-His research focuses on relationship marketing, transformative service research, and consumer-based strategy.
-His work is published in leading scholarly journals, including the Journal of Marketing Research, Journal of the Academy of Marketing Science, Journal of Consumer Psychology, Journal of Service Research, Journal of Retailing, Journal of Public Policy & Marketing, Marketing Letters, and Journal of Business Research.
-Prior to attending Arizona State University, Martin earned a Doctoral Degree (summa cum laude) in Services Management from Catholic University of Eichstätt-Ingolstadt, Germany.
+Mende’s research focuses on relationship marketing, transformative service research and consumer-based strategy.
+His work is published in leading scholarly journals, including the Journal of Marketing Research, Journal of the Academy of Marketing Science, Journal of Consumer Psychology, Journal of Service Research, Journal of Retailing, Journal of Public Policy & Marketing, Marketing Letters and Journal of Business Research.

-Martin serves as an Area Editor for the Journal of the Academy of Marketing Science and Associate Editor for the Journal of Service Research.
+He serves as an area editor for the Journal of the Academy of Marketing Science and associate editor for the Journal of Service Research.
 He has served as a guest editor for a special section of the Journal of Retailing on Organizational Frontlines Research.
-He also serves on the Editorial Review Boards for the Journal of Public Policy & Marketing, the Journal of Retailing, and the Journal of Business Research.
-Martin is a Board Member (Program Officer) for the AMA Services Special Interest Group (SERVSIG) and a Research Faculty for ASU’s Center for Services Leadership.
-He also serves on the ACR Transformative Consumer Research Advisory Board.
-Martin has co-chaired international conferences, including the Organizational Frontlines Conference and the 2019 Transformative Consumer Research Conference.
+He also serves on the editorial review boards for the Journal of Public Policy & Marketing, the Journal of Retailing and the Journal of Business Research.
+Mende is a board member (Program Officer) for the American Marketing Association (AMA) Services Special Interest Group (SERVSIG) and a research faculty for ASU’s Center for Services Leadership.
+Mende also serves on the ACR Transformative Consumer Research Advisory Board.
+He has co-chaired international conferences, including the Organizational Frontlines Conference and the 2019 Transformative Consumer Research Conference.